anshulLuhsna/AI-Agent-Lab/docs/api/README.md

 # AI Agent Integration with QuestDB, VSCode, and Grafana

 This repository contains the API definitions required to configure an AI Agent to interact with QuestDB, VSCode, and Grafana.
 Each integration allows the AI Agent to perform specific operations, such as querying databases, managing dashboards, and editing code.
-Below are the details of how the AI Agent interacts with each tool.
+Below are the details of how the AI Agent interacts with each tool, along with a brief description of the AI Agent API.

 ## Folder Structure
 ```